Gonzaga Bulldogs: Men's basketball

 Men's basketball has been the most successful sport for the Bulldogs.
 Gonzaga home games have been played at the McCarthey Athletic Center since 2004.
 The Bulldogs opened the arena with a 100-game win streak, the longest at the time in the NCAA, eventually snapped in February 2007 by the Santa Clara Broncos.

-The Bulldogs have established a reputation as a consistently strong team in men's college basketball, having played in 26 consecutive NCAA tournaments and ascending to the #1 ranking in both major polls during the 2012–13 season.
-They are generally reckoned as one of the closest things to a major basketball power in a mid-major conference.
+The Bulldogs have generally been a consistently strong team in men's college basketball, having played in 26 consecutive NCAA tournaments and ascending to the #1 ranking in both major polls during the 2012–13 season.

 Notable alumni of Gonzaga basketball players include Hall of Famer John Stockton, Domantas Sabonis, Rui Hachimura, Chet Holmgren, Drew Timme, Kelly Olynyk, Adam Morrison, Ronny Turiaf, Brandon Clarke, Zach Collins, Dan Dickau, Austin Daye, Robert Sacre, Richie Frahm, J. P. Batista, Jeremy Pargo, Blake Stepp, Paul Rogers, Corey Kispert, and Jalen Suggs.

 Former teams

 Football

 Gonzaga last fielded a varsity football team in 1941.
 From 1892 to 1941 (excluding having no teams from 1894 to 1895 & 1900 to 1906), Gonzaga went 129–99–20.